Last Updated: May 6, 2024

 Boss of Bosses

 In 1957, Castellano attended the Apalachin meeting in Apalachin, New York, a historic meeting of the American mob.
-After police raided the meeting, Castellano was one of over 60 high-ranking mobster that were arrested.
+After police raided the meeting, Castellano was one of over 60 high-ranking mobsters who were arrested.
 He subsequently spent a year in prison on a contempt charge.
 Then, in January of 1960, he was sentenced to five years in prison for conspiracy to withhold information.
-However, his conviction was revered by an Appeals Court in November of 1960.
+However, his conviction was reversed by an Appeals Court in November of 1960.

 Over the course of his career, Castellano focused much of his time on establishing legitimate businesses.
-However, many of his businesses were strengthened do to his ties to the mob.
+However, many of his businesses were strengthened due to his ties to the mob.
 During his early career, Castellano launched Dial Poultry, a poultry distribution business that supplied 300 butchers in New York City.
 He also was very involved in the construction concrete business.
-He was in charge of handing the Gambino family's interest in the "Concrete Club," a club of contractors selected by The Commission, the governing body of the Italian-American mafia, to handle large scale construction contracts.
-In return the, the selected contractors would provide The Commission with a kickback valued at two-percent of the overall contract.
+He was in charge of handling the Gambino family's interest in the "Concrete Club," a club of contractors selected by The Commission, the governing body of the Italian-American mafia, to handle large-scale construction contracts.
+In return, the selected contractors would provide The Commission with a kickback valued at two percent of the overall contract.

 Paul Castellano Net Worth